Bible Study Resource

-This is illustrated by a stone tablet from Gezer (see top of page, Ancient Farmer's Calendar) assumed to be part of a 10th century BCE schoolboy's exercise.
+This is illustrated by a stone tablet from Gezer (see top of page) assumed to be part of a 10th century BCE schoolboy's exercise.
 It is not an official calendar.

 In seven lines, it lists the months and seasons as:

 According to the oldest liturgical calendars, (Ex.
 23:14-17; 34:18-23), the first month, Nisan, during which the feast of Unleavened Bread was celebrated, began in the spring, approximately March-April in modern terms.